11 Tips That Will Make Your Medical Claims Cleaner and Improve Cash Flow

 Did you submit the incorrect procedure code or modifier on the claim, or simply leave it blank?
 Payers will reject your claim even if one of the procedure codes is inconsistent with the modifier used, or a required modifier is missing for the date of service being billed.

 Be careful though as modifier 59 is one of the most used modifiers and one that is often used incorrectly.
 Never attach modifier 59 to an E&M service.
-Depending on the local policy, if the tests are necessary due to two separately identifiable conditions, you may be able to link the appropriate diagnosis code to each CPT and add modifier 59 to the second procedure.
+Depending on the local policy, if the tests are necessary due to two separately identifiable conditions, you may be able to link the appropriate diagnosis code to each CPT® and add modifier 59 to the second procedure.

-Chief complaint was missing
+The chief complaint was missing

 When you document the chief complaint, provide a concise description of the problem or laboratory test.
 This will help you in case you are ever audited.
 A missing chief complaint can result in a claim denial based on incorrect levels of care.